Parental Mental Health

 - Adult mental health services

-Adult mental health services are too often unaware whether or not their patients are parents, resulting in tens of thousands of potentially vulnerable children remaining hidden from possible support services.
-The parenting status of all adults engaged with mental health services should be recorded and a referral offer made to all families with children under 18 a referral to sufficiently funded local family support services.
+The parenting status of all adults engaged with mental health services should be recorded and a referral offer made to all families with children under 18 to sufficiently funded local family support services.